School of Mathematics Teaching

 Who to ask about vacation scholarships?

-If you are considering a vacation project, you should discuss this with your Personal Tutor, who might be able to offer some guidance on potential research topics and project supervisors.
+If you are considering a vacation scholarships project, you should discuss this with your Academic Cohort Lead, who might be able to offer some guidance on potential research topics and project supervisors.

-The Vacation Scholarship Organiser is also happy to discuss queries, and will be available to answer questions at the information event described above.
+The Vacation Scholarship Coordinator is also happy to discuss queries, and will be available to answer questions at the Summer Opportunities Information event.
 If you send an email, please put ‘Summer Vacation Scholarships’ in the subject.
-Before emailing, please make sure you have checked the Frequently asked questions for an answer to your question.
+Before emailing, please make sure you have checked the Vacation Scholarships Frequently asked questions for an answer to your question.